izdrail/izdrail.com/src/content/work/laravel-mail.md

 ### Email Intelligence
 Using the power of docker, you will be able to run risk assessments and check for your users' email addresses.

+### Email Validation
+Get endpoint for email validation and check if your email address is valid.

 © 2024 Stefan & Andrei.
 All rights reserved.